Video portal opens window to deep-sea discoveries

 High-definition cameras onboard the Okeanos Explorer’stwo-body ROV system capture the seemingly alien biology and geology of the deep sea down to nearly four miles in depth.
 One camera onboard ROV Deep Discoverer is capable of zooming in on a three-inch organism from ten feet away.
 Data collected by these ROV cameras exhibit ocean life to the world: both as a live, internationally televised feed during initial collection and as an archived dataset.

 Underwater imagery often shows an otherworldly impression of the planet.
-From curious glimpses of the dumbo octopus’s poetic propulsion to beautiful tar-like volcanic asphalt formations called “tar lillies,” the creatures and landscape of the deep sea frequently defy simple description.
+From curious glimpses of the dumbo octopus’s poetic propulsion to beautiful tar-like volcanic asphalt formations called “tar lilies,” the creatures and landscape of the deep sea frequently defy simple description.
 Videos also capture how scientists use robotic arms to collect specimens for further study.
-Okeanos Explorer missions can also result in new discoveries, like recent unexpected sightings of distinctive echinoderm species, also known as sea stars.
+Okeanos Explorer missions can also result in new discoveries, like unexpected sightings of distinctive echinoderm species, also known as sea stars.

 Video data record a holistic view of the underwater landscape.
 When coupled with scientific data from the standard shipboard sensor suite—for example with multibeam bathymetry and ocean chemistry—the scientific value of video data increases exponentially, supporting policy development and resource management decisions.